 Your doctor may also recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.

-To avoid passing a bacterial infection along to your partner, wait to have sexual intercourse until you're finished with the treatment recommended by your doctor.
+To avoid passing a bacterial infection along to your partner, wait to have sex until you're finished with the treatment recommended by your doctor.

 Preparing for your appointment

 Cervicitis may be discovered incidentally during a routine pelvic exam and may not require treatment if it's not due to an infection.
 If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist or primary care doctor.

 What you can do